Present a Seminar at Mercy Corps Northwest

 Join our accomplished team of volunteer seminar presenters.

-- Have a desire to give back to the community by contributing to the success of small business entrepreneurs
+- Have a desire to give back to the community by contributing to the success of small business owners and entrepreneurs

 - Have relevant business expertise and skills in public speaking or adult education

 - A diverse group of small business owners (most with 1-5 employees)

 - Generally earn less than the median family income

 - May not have received formal business education

 - Many may arrive with experience running their own small business

 To get started, please fill out the following form.

 What we will need from you